luludak/FetaFix/README.md

-# ConRepAIr
+# FetaFix

-ConRepAIr is a comprehensive suite for compiling, optimizing, executing and analyzing pretrained DNNs under different computational environment settings.
-ConRepAIr primarily supports:
+FetaFix is a comprehensive suite for compiling, optimizing, executing and analyzing pretrained DNNs under different computational environment settings.
+FetaFix primarily supports:

 - Automatic Fault Localization across ONNX model correspondents (Source and Target) between a DL framework conversion.
 - Automatic Fault Repair of the Target model, if behavior is deviating from Source, by repairing model input, graph, parameters and hyperparameters.